grafana/mimir/docs/sources/mimir/configure/configure-shuffle-sharding/index.md

 1. Explicitly disable ingesters shuffle-sharding on the read path via `-querier.shuffle-sharding-ingesters-enabled=false` since this is enabled by default.
 1. Enable ingesters shuffle sharding on the write path.
-1. Wait for at least the amount of time specified via `-querier.query-ingesters-within`.
+1. Wait for at least the amount of time specified via `-blocks-storage.tsdb.retention-period`.
 1. Enable ingesters shuffle-sharding on the read path via `-querier.shuffle-sharding-ingesters-enabled=true`.

 #### Limitation: Decreasing the tenant shard size